This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Sausage: In a 2-quart saucepan over medium heat, heat the oil for 30 seconds.
-Add the sausage and cook, stirring often, until browned, about 5-7 minutes.
+• In a 2-quart saucepan over medium heat, heat the oil for 30 seconds.
+Add sausage and cook, stirring often, until browned, 5–7 minutes.

-• Sauté the Aromatics: Add the onions and cook for 2 minutes until softened.
-Stir in the garlic, thyme, salt, and pepper, and cook for 1 more minute.
+• Add onions and cook for 2 minutes until softened.
+Stir in garlic, thyme, salt, and pepper; cook for 1 minute.

-• Simmer the Base: Pour in the broth and add the tomatoes.
-Bring to a boil, then reduce the heat and simmer for 10 minutes.
+• Add broth and tomatoes.
+Bring to a boil, reduce heat, and simmer for 10 minutes.

-• Add the Tortellini: Stir in the tortellini and simmer for 3-5 minutes, until tender.
+• Stir in tortellini and simmer for 3–5 minutes, until tender.

-• Finish the Soup: Stir in the spinach and cream.
-Bring to a simmer and cook for 2 more minutes, stirring occasionally.
+• Add spinach and cream.
+Simmer for 2 minutes, stirring occasionally.

-• Serve: Pour into a bowl and top with shredded Parmesan, if desired.
+• Ladle into a bowl and top with Parmesan, if desired.

 Notes

-• Read First: Before you start, read through the recipe and ingredient notes to ensure the best results.
+• Read First: Review the recipe and ingredient notes before starting for the best results.

-• Add More Vegetables: Add green beans, zucchini, or 1/4 cup of rinsed canned kidney beans for extra vegetables.
-If the soup thickens too much, add a splash of broth.
+• Extra Vegetables: Green beans, zucchini, or 1/4 cup rinsed canned kidney beans work well.
+If the soup thickens, add a splash of broth.

-• Spice Level: The heat depends on your sausage choice.
-Use hot Italian sausage for a spicier soup, or add red pepper flakes when cooking the garlic and seasonings.
+• Spice Level: Heat varies by sausage.
+Use hot Italian sausage for more spice or add red pepper flakes with the garlic and seasonings.

 Nutrition